elan-ev/studip-opencast-plugin/INSTALL.md

 The subtitles-Workflow needs to make sure that the changes are published, otherwise the subtiltes will not be visible.

-This plugin assumes your

-* republish workflow's ID is [`republish-metadata`](https://github.com/elan-ev/studip-opencast-plugin/issues/196)
-* retract workflow's ID is `retract`

 ## Credentials for Opencast

 This plugin requires an user account to connect to Opencast; create one or use an existing one.